Category Archives: Giallo

 Because we are knee-deep in Giallo territory, we would be hoping for a good puzzle with numerous red-herrings.
 Well, the conclusion is very well staged and totally unexpected and refreshingly not in an audience cheating way.
 You must keep in mind that this is a Chinese version of an Italian sub-genre and not only that, but it’s from one of the most daring (dare I say maddest) director’s of the entire Shaw catalogue.
 This means that it doesn’t strictly play by the rules and I guess whether you enjoy it as much as I did will mostly come down to your experience and in effect acceptance of Hong Kong cinema.

-I totally loved watching Si Yiu and it turned out to be even better than I had expected.
+I totally loved watching Si Yiu and it turned out to be much better than I had expected.
 Even fans of cheese will get a kick as the dialogue in some places is absolutely hilarious.
 My Mandarin is only very basic, but I knew that at times, what I was seeing in the subtitles was not what they were saying on the screen.
 I also liked the fact that the Inspector’s ‘official car’ was a London Black Taxi!
 It all adds up to a rarely mentioned slasher from the peak year that should be sitting on your shelf.
 My VCD was hard to come by, however I understand that it was released on DVD quite recently, so shouldn’t be too tough to track down.

 Killer Guise: √√√